epfl-ada/ada-2024-project-data_brigada/README.md

 This project aims to define movie character archetypes based on the CMU Movie dataset.
 It explores the evolution of these tropes in cinema over the years, with the goal to uncover which characteristics influence a movie's success and if those traits depend on the film's genre.
 By analyzing trends over decades with a broad dataset of films, we want to study shifts in character representation, and investigate whether the presence, diversity, and development of certain character archetypes directly correlate with critical acclaim and box office performance.
 How much do characters affect our enjoyment of a film ?
 Are certain characters necessary for a film to do well ?
 These are the questions that sparked our curiosity and motivated us to dive into this project.
 Through data-driven insights, we want to reveal the role characters play in shaping the cinematic experience and contributing to a movie’s popularity and how this changes depending on the time period.

 ## Research questions
 1. How can we define the different character tropes ?
-What is considered a "hero" or "villain" profile ?
+Are there differences between genders?
 2. What has been the evolution of these character tropes over the years ?
 3. What is considered a "successful" movie ?
 4. What character archetypes make a movie successful ?
 Does the character's actor/actress influence the movie's success ?